Shingles

 You should also avoid contact with the following high-risk groups until the rash has developed crusts:

-• pregnant women who have not had chickenpox or the chickenpox vaccine
+• pregnant people who have not had chickenpox or the chickenpox vaccine

-• people with weakened immune systems, such as people receiving immunosuppressive medications or undergoing chemotherapy, organ transplant recipients and people with HIV infection.
+• people with weakened immune systems, such as people taking medication that lowers their immune system, people having chemotherapy, organ transplant recipients and people with HIV infection.

-Go to your doctor as soon as you see the rash, as treatment is most effective if you start it early.
+Treatment works best if you start it early.
+Go to your doctor as soon as you see the rash.

-Your doctor may prescribe antiviral medicine, which may help you recover faster and will reduce the chance that the pain will last for a long time.
+Your doctor may give you antiviral medicine to help you get better faster.
+It lowers the chance that the pain will last for a long time.

 Your doctor may also give you medicine for pain relief.